Experts disagree about responsibility for mouse control in rented homes

-SUPERPROOF is a Which?
-Trusted Trader and a member of the BPCA.
+SUPERPROOF is a member of the BPCA.
 It delivers the UK’s most effective mouse proofing system, and works with many landlords and estate agents to protect properties against mice.

 It does this by blocking ALL potential pathways into a property, using unique combinations of materials and techniques.
 That way, mice cannot reach the food they need to survive, and will perish, or must move elsewhere to survive.

 The result is happy tenants, no risk of legal or regulatory action from health protection agencies, no damage to a landlord’s reputation, and reduced long-term cost, as rental income is protected, and no money is wasted on mouse baiting and mice trapping, which does not provide a long-term solution.